digipres/workbench/src/dataflows/cul.md

 start leg@mysmedia "Legacy Media In Collections" [0,1]
 """Material is also found on various carriers within the library collections."""

+move leg@mysmedia leg@shelf "Accept\nCarrier"
+"""If a data owner can be identified, the media can be accepted by the service for transfer and will be placed on shelves in the Transfer Lab."""

+start sup@rr "Supplementary Material In Reading Rooms" [0,2]
+"""
+This source of digital content comes from supplemental material alongside Ph.D. theses.

+Supplemental Thesis Carriers Spreadsheet Shared spreadsheet
+"""
+move sup@rr sup@rrbox "Place Media In\nDigital Carrier Box"@E
+"""
+The reading room staff label the media with an identifier associated with the thesis and place them in a dedicated carrier box.
+This identifier can then be used in the Transfer Service Data Tracker, with multiple media items being identified by a trailing <tt>_1/_2/</tt>etc.
+"""
+move sup@rrbox sup@shelf "Transfer\nCarrier Box"
+"""The Reading Room carrier box is transferred to the shelves of the Transfer Lab."""

 start gar@as
 """A Group Assessment Record is created in ArchiveSpace.
 This documents the basic facts of the digital carrier, like any identifiers and the media type, to help the Transfer Service know how to proceed."""

-move leg@mysmedia leg@shelf "Accept\nCarrier"
-"""If a data owner can be identified, the media can be accepted by the service for transfer and will be placed on shelves in the Transfer Lab."""

 move arc@stacks arc@pam "Connect\nTo PAM"
 """The archivist can transfer the carrier to a Pre-Appraisal Machine (PAM).
 This can be used to take a copy of the most common forms of media and make it accessible enough to appraise."""